In the past, you were betrayed by someone (or several someones), and it was devastating.

 This is a valuable question to ask yourself if you want relationships that are authentic, emotionally intimate, and secure.
 And who doesn't want these kinds of relationships?

-But if your past relationships have poisoned you so much that you think, “I can't trust anyone,” you likely do have a real problem feeling secure with others.
+But if your past relationships have poisoned you so much that you think, “I can't trust anyone,” then you likely have a real problem feeling secure with others.

 And it's not a problem to take lightly.
 Trust is necessary in all relationships, romantic, platonic, and professional.